Kurosar/qb-hud-redux/README.md

 Clone or download the repo, extract it and move the ***qb-hud-redux*** folder inside your **resources/** folder.
 Make sure to add  the following line to your **server.cfg** (lines 14 > 20)
-> Ensure qb-hud-redux
+> ensure qb-hud-redux
 or
-> Ensure qb-hud-redux-lite
+> ensure qb-hud-redux-lite

 ## Features
 • Health, Armor, Bleeding, Lungs, Stamina, Voice (Activity+Distance, compatible with PMA-Voice and rp-radio/qb-radio)